 B-Active@Rhoscolyn aims to provide safe and fun activities with an appropriate level of challenge for the groups we work with.
-We hold an Adventure Activities Licensing Service license to provide kayaking, canoeing, coasteering and orienteering activities.
+We hold an Adventure Activities Licensing Service license to provide kayaking, canoeing, coasteering, stand up paddleboarding and orienteering activities.
 We deliver our activities within the frameworks set by the appropriate national governing body and ensure that all of our Instructors are qualified and experienced to deliver the activities they lead.
 All Instructors hold a valid outdoor first aid qualification and will have a recent Criminal Records Bureau check.

-B-Active holds appropriate liability and indemnity insurance, however personal insurance is not included with your booking and we recommend you to have insurance against cancellation and personal injury.
+B-Active holds appropriate liability and indemnity insurance, however personal insurance is not included with your booking and we recommend for you to have insurance against cancellation and personal injury.

 If you would like copies of our insurance documentation, AALA license or risk assessments please don’t hesitate to ask.